Erin Burnett

 Erin Isabelle Burnett (born July 2, 1976) is an American news anchor, currently the anchor of Erin Burnett OutFront on CNN.
 She previously worked for CNBC as co-anchor of Squawk on the Street and the host of Street Signs.
 Burnett has also appeared on NBC's Meet the Press, Today, MSNBC's Morning Joe, and NBC Nightly News as well as making occasional appearances on The Celebrity Apprentice.

-Burnett has hosted Erin Burnett OutFront live from the border of Mali, Afghanistan, Rwanda, the United Arab Emirates, and Israel.
+Burnett has hosted Erin Burnett OutFront live from the borders of Mali, Afghanistan, Rwanda, the United Arab Emirates, and Israel.
 She has also reported from China, Ukraine, and Pakistan for the program.

 While working at NBC, Joe Scarborough dubbed Burnett "the International Superstar" for her work on a number of documentaries filmed outside the United States.
 Her reports and documentaries were filmed inside Ethiopia, Libya, the Democratic Republic of the Congo, Nigeria, Russia, the United Arab Emirates, Jordan, and India.

 In her career, she has focused extensively on reporting in the Middle East and has filed reports from Egypt, Iran, Iraq, Israel, Lebanon, Palestine, Saudi Arabia, Tunisia, Turkey, and Yemen, in addition to Pakistan.

-Early life and education
+Early life

 Burnett was born and raised in Mardela Springs, Maryland.
 She is the youngest daughter of Esther Margaret (née Stewart) and Kenneth King Burnett, a corporate attorney.
 She is of Irish, Scottish, and English ancestry.
 Burnett attended the Salisbury School, a private, independent elementary and middle school in Salisbury, MD prior to attending St. Andrew's School, a private co-educational college preparatory boarding school in Middletown, Delaware, graduating in 1994.
 She returned to the school in 2009 to deliver the commencement speech.
 She attended Williams College in Williamstown, Massachusetts, where she studied political science and economics, graduating with a Bachelor of Arts degree in political economy.
 She played lacrosse and field hockey.